earthly/website/blog/_posts/2022-10-04-build-real-time-comm-app.md

 Now that you have an idea of what the home page looks like, you can check the group page.

 Copy the uuid for a group and navigate to the group page at `group/<group uuid>`

 The group page looks as shown below:
 ![chaptpage](https://i.imgur.com/lCw3Kct.jpeg)

-That’s it for the basic Django set-up.
+That's it for the basic Django set-up.
 We can now connect the Django channels to handle websocket connections.

 ### Channels

 In the `chat` folder, create a `consumers.py` file for the consumers that will handle the websocket connection from the client.

 Add the following code to the file:

 ```
 #chat/consumers.py
 from channels.generic.websocket import WebsocketConsumer